thecornisians/Liverpool-API/README.md

 ## Lessons Learned:

-I learned how to use node and express to build out servers and serve out JSON data in response to GET requests.
+I learnt how to use node and express to build out servers and serve out JSON data in response to GET requests.